Universality of Top Rank Statistics for Brownian Reshuffling: Universality of reshuffling for asymptotically constant negative drift

 or equivalently

 where $\alpha = 1 + 2\beta/\sigma^2$ and $\tilde{t} = \sigma^2 t$.
-We see that this equation is of the form~\eqref{drif} which describes Brownian motion in the presence of drift, discussed in section \ref{sec:example1}.
+We see that this equation is of the form~\eqref{drif}, which describes Brownian motion in the presence of drift, discussed in section \ref{sec:example1}.
 In the present case, the drift is related to $\alpha$ as

-The value of drift approaches $-\alpha/2$ for $x\rightarrow \infty$, for finite $x$ however it is equal to $-\alpha_{\rm eff}(x)/2$.
-For systems of finite size, the drift should be calculated for the position of leaders, which are located at finite $x$.
-The position of the leader, $x_1$, in a population of $N$ elements, can be estimated as quantile of the stationary distribution for $1-1/N$ which gives
+The value of drift approaches $-\alpha/2$ for $x\rightarrow \infty$; for finite $x$, however, it is equal to $-\alpha_{\rm eff}(x)/2$.
+For systems of finite size, the drift should be calculated for the position of the leaders, which are located at finite $x$.
+The position of the leader, $x_1$, in a population of $N$ elements can be estimated as a quantile of the stationary distribution for $1-1/N$ that gives

 where $\gamma(\alpha,y)=\int_0^y t^{\alpha-1} e^{-t} dt$ is the lower incomplete Gamma function.
 The expression on the left-hand side is the value of the complementary cumulative distribution function for $v_1=e^{x_1}$ of the inverse gamma distribution~\eqref{inv_gamma}, which is the stationary state.
-From this equation one can estimate that
+From this equation, one can estimate that